hoanhan101/hraft/PROPOSAL.md

     > The great thing about this MIT's Distributed System course is that their
     > labs are built on top of Raft.
 They go through its implementation,
     > add a distributed key-value service on top of it and eventually exploring
     > the idea of sharding.
 This is exactly what I want to do, too.
-The only
+Since their
-    > difference is that they have the idea of sharding while I have the idea
+    > resources are available online, it's a good idea to use them as a
-    > for a service discovery feature.
+    > reference for my implementation.

 - Deliverables:
   - A minimum working version of Raft.